Moukrea/gommit/README.md

 Thank you for using Gommit to keep your commit history clean and informative!

 ---
-*Note: This project was developed with assistance from AI tools (aider.chat and Claude 3.5 Sonnet).*
+*Note: This project was developed with assistance from AI tools (aider.chat, Claude 3.5 Sonnet, GPT-4o and GPT-o1 preview).*